122 total views, 2 views today

 (1) The Church of Jesus Christ of Latter-day Saints International Genealogical Index (IGI), Ancestral Files (AF), Pedigree Resource Files (PRF), and Family Tree records.
 (2) The General Register Office of Births, Marriages and Deaths of England and Wales from 1937 to the present day.
 (3) The Population Census of England and Wales for the years 1841-1911.
 (4) Grants of Probate Registers of the United Kingdom from 1858.
 (5) West Surrey Family History Society Parish register transcripts that are now on-line at Ancestry.com.
 (6) Electoral Rolls of New South Wales, Victoria, and Western Australia, Australia.
 (7) Baptism, marriage, burial and cemetery registers of various countries including: Canada, New Zealand, Australia, and the United States of America.
 (8) The Population Census Enumeration Schedules of the United States for the years 1790-1940.
 (9) Shipping records for emigration from the United Kingdom to Canada, New Zealand, Australia, and the United States of America.
 (10) The National Archives UK online Database records for military awards, wills, and other documents.
 (11) The London Metropolitan Archives.
 (12) Find-A-Grave web site at: http://www.findagrave.com/cgi-bin/fg.cgi (13) Billion Graves at: https://billiongraves.com/ (14) The National Library of Australia, Trove Collection of Digitised Newspapers at: http://trove.nla.gov.au/newspaper/ .

-At this time there is only one DNA result, that of myself, available for this one-name study.
-This is a Y-DNA test with 37 Markers which used the Family Tree DNA methodology.
-The result was received on the 22nd March, 2017 which gave my haploid group as R-M269.
-I am in the process of trying to persuade other MARTER and MARTYR family tree members from different lines to participate in this study.
+At this time there are two DNA result available for this one-name study with one other in the process of being tested.
+These are Y-DNA tests with 37 Markers which use the Family Tree DNA methodology.
+Both results unsurprisingly gave the haploid group of R-M269.
+When the third result is received then a reasonable assessment of the MARTER family tree from Chertsey, my line, can be made.
+I am in the process of trying to persuade as many MARTER and MARTYR family tree members from different lines to participate in this study.

 The relative contributions to modern European populations of Paleolithic hunter-gatherers and Neolithic farmers from the Near East have been intensely debated.
 Previous studies suggested a Paleolithic origin; however, two recent studies agree that this haplogroup has a more recent origin in Europe—yet they disagree on the timing of its spread.